pyretis.pyvisa package

 pyretis.pyvisa.common module

-It contains some functions that is used to compare and process data, like matching similar lists or attempt periodic shifts of values.
+Functions used to compare and process data, such as matching similar lists or attempting periodic shifts of values.

 Important methods defined here